libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ## Cloudflare integration

 ::: warning NOTE
-The Cloudflare integration requires that you have the jq (JSON processing) tool installed.
+The Cloudflare integration requires you to have the jq (JSON processing) tool installed.
 This tool is used when removing blocked IP's following the repeated offenders timeout interval.
 :::

 ```console